|

 Interop conference starts.
 [Salus p 183]

-National Research Council, Kleinrock, Kahn, Clark, filed a National Academies of Science report entitled Toward a National Research Network with Congress.
+National Research Council, Kleinrock, Kahn, Clark, release a National Academies of Science report entitled Toward a National Research Network with Congress.
 This report apparently influenced Sen. Al Gore.

 Morris Worm ripped through the network.
 [Medin Slide 10 (first DDOS attack on Internet)]